andrescn20/Calion-Crafting-Shop/README.md

 ## Description

 This project is an **e-commerce** mock up.
-Built as a way of practicing and showcasing programming skills as well as to be used as a template for future similar projects.
+Built as a template for real projects.

 ### Technology Stack.